Kansas City wants to prevent homelessness by cutting evictions. Is it working?

 “We are 100% committed to fully funding the program based on the need that we have in Kansas City,” he said.
 “And by that I mean that this will be an item that will be a separate line item in our budget that will be introduced next year and for years to come.”

-And in addition to staffing the Right to Counsel program, the Heartland Center is working on raising money independently to be able to support more tenants who may not be facing eviction, but want to take their landlord to court because of poor living conditions.
+And in addition to staffing the Right to Counsel program, the Heartland Center is working on raising money independently to be able to support more tenants who may not be facing eviction but want to take their landlord to court because of poor living conditions.

 ———